MOOCs (massive open online courses) promise free and flexible access to education.

 Who exactly are these providers?
 And which one is better?

-Coursera: Private Platform with More Than 37 Million Participants
+Coursera: Private Platform with More Than 100 Million Learners

 More than 150 partner institutions, among them elite universities like Yale, Stanford and Princeton, provide high calibre courses.